Selling Property in India: A Comprehensive Guide for NRIs

 👉 Important: PoA must be notarized and attested by the Indian Embassy/Consulate in your country of residence.

-Case Study - One of Kaptain Group clients
+Case Study - One of Kaptain Group Clients

 Mr. Rao, an NRI in California, wanted to sell his Hyderabad apartment.
 With Kaptain Group’s help: